Karen Mock

-Karen Rochelle Mock, CM is a human rights consultant, well known as a dynamic lecturer, workshop coordinator and facilitator.
+Karen Rochelle Mock, CM is a human rights consultant.
 She was Executive Director and CEO of the Canadian Race Relations Foundation from 2001 to 2005 and prior to that was National Director of the League for Human Rights of B'nai Brith Canada for twelve years, as well as executive director of the League’s Human Rights Education and Training Centre, after several years as a teacher educator.

 Family

 Mock was born and raised in Toronto.
-She has been married for 55 years to Dr. David Mock, Professor and Dean Emeritus of the Faculty of Dentistry, University of Toronto.
+She has been married for 56 years to Dr. David Mock, Professor and Dean Emeritus of the Faculty of Dentistry, University of Toronto.
 They have two sons - Steven, researcher and lecturer at the University of Waterloo, and Daniel, a musician, married to Ashley Miller, a counsellor.

 Career

 Karen Mock was educated at the University of Toronto, earning her Ph.D. in Applied Psychology in 1975.
-Mock is a certified teacher and registered educational psychologist, specializing in human rights, hate crime and diversity issues and multicultural/anti-racist education.
+Mock is a certified teacher and registered educational psychologist (ret.), specializing in human rights, hate crime and diversity issues and multicultural/anti-racist education.
 She has published widely in her field, and conducts many training programs in the public and private sectors.
 She has also been recognized by the Canadian courts and human rights tribunals as an expert on hate groups, hate group activity, discrimination, racism and antisemitism.
-Mock served as a member of the official Canadian Delegation to the World Conference Against Racism (WCAR) held in Durban, South Africa in 2001.
+Mock chaired the Canadian Advisory Committee to the Secretary of State and served as a member of the official Canadian Delegation to the World Conference Against Racism (WCAR) held in Durban, South Africa in 2001.

-Over a period of twenty years, Mock taught courses in multiculturalism and race relations, developmental and educational psychology, and psychological testing and assessment at University of Toronto, Ryerson Polytechnical University and York University teaching courses in multiculturalism and race relations, developmental and educational psychology, and psychological testing and assessment.
+Over a period of twenty years, Mock taught courses in multiculturalism and race relations, developmental and educational psychology, and psychological testing and assessment at University of Toronto, Ryerson Polytechnical University and York University teaching courses in multiculturalism and race relations, developmental and educational psychology, and psychological testing and assessment, before going full time into human rights work.